Five Common Mistakes in Natatorium Design

 Remedy

 Rather than exhausting up high, dedicated exhausts should be low, and specially designed for source capture.
 Such technology does exist and is highly effective.
-It is called The Paddock Evacuator®, and it is patented technology.
 Simply putting low exhausts in the room is usually not enough, as we have seen around the country in dozens of cases.
-The Evacuator exhausts the optimum air volume, at the right velocity, with the correct static pressure, in the best location available.
-Standard exhausts just, well, exhaust.
+Our facility evaluation provides on-site instruction and a detailed report on how to do this correctly.
+Effective exhaust works best when it exhausts the optimum air volume, at the right velocity, with the correct static pressure, in the best location available.

 4. Low Returns